 I became Chief Agricultural Planning Officer in the Ministry of Agriculture, Forestry and Fisheries in 2002 where I contributed to policy formulation, planning, monitoring and evaluation for the agricultural, forestry and fisheries sectors.
 In 2005 I moved on to work at the regional level with the Caribbean Environmental Health Institute (CEHI) the environmental agency of CARICOM where I was the Programme Director with responsibility for technical outputs of the agency.
 CEHI was subsequently subsumed within the Caribbean Public Health Agency (CARPHA) as the Environmental Health and Sustainable Development Department, which I headed from January 2014.
 Working at the Caribbean regional level in the field of environmental conservation was hugely fulfilling, having a major role in helping countries with improving water resources management, watershed management and pollution control.

-In December 2014 I went on to Nairobi, Kenya, to work with the UN Environment Programme (UNEP) taking up the position for Programme Officer with the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (GPA).
+In December 2014, I went on to Nairobi, Kenya, to work with the UN Environment Programme (UNEP) taking up the position for Programme Officer with the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (GPA).
 My work with the GPA focused on ‘nutrient’ management…essentially controlling pollution of coastal waters from the effects of too much nutrients, nitrogen and phosphorus, from excessive fertilizers and wastewater that makes the water turn green (and threaten aquatic life) from too much algal growth.
-In mid-2019 I reloacted to Panama City, Panama to take up a new position with UNEP assisting Caribbean islands implement biodiversity conservation and land degradation projects funded by the Global Environment Facility.
+In mid-2019 I relocated to Panama City, Panama to take up a new position with UNEP assisting Caribbean islands implement biodiversity conservation and land degradation projects funded by the Global Environment Facility.

 Some of my key technical publications include: